 - The defendant's ability to pay punitive damages.

 When a jury determines that punitive damages are appropriate, they must cap the award at either three times the amount of compensatory damage, or $250,000, whichever is greater.

 Experienced North Carolina Personal Injury Attorneys

 Have you been injured in a North Carolina accident through no fault of your own?
 If so, do not hesitate to contact the personal injury lawyers at Caulder & Valentine for help.
 Our attorneys understand that an unexpected injury can change your life forever.
 A serious or life-threatening injury can generate significant medical expenses, force you to miss time away from work, and even limit your ability to work in the future.
 Fortunately, North Carolina allows injured accident victims to recover compensation for their accident-related costs.
 You have the right to fight for compensation, and our experienced personal injury attorneys can help.
-Call us today at 704-470-2440 to set up a free consultation to learn more.
+Call us today at 704-470-2440 to set up a consultation to learn more.